E-Labs-io/D-DCA_Contracts/docs/base/DCAFactory.md

 function CreateAccount() external nonpayable
 ```

-Creates a new DCAAccount to belong to the caller.Emits a DCAAccountCreated event.
+Will create a new DCAAccount with the sender as the initial owner.

-*Access control is handled by the OnlyActive inheritance.*
+*Creates a new DCAAccount*

 ### SWAP_ROUTER